DanBurkhardt/microSwift/CONTRIBUTING.md

 Do it the easy way, with this pre-formatted starter project

 - Clone the master branch [example]() to start out with everything you need
-- Make sure to take a look at the provided README.md's markup source.
+- Make sure to take a look at the RAW provided README.md's markup source.
 There is a metadata tag in there that you will need to customize in order to be incorporated into this project.

 #### Formatting Existing or New Projects

 ##### Mandatory Fields
-- In order for me to automate the upkeep of the main README.md, every contribution **must** include metadata in this EXACT format.
+- In order for me to automate the upkeep of the main README.md on this repository, every contribution **must** include metadata in this EXACT format somewhere in your README.md.

 ```
 <!--